experimentAccount2/slpkg/README.rst

 -------

 From version '2.1.4' you can update slpkg itself with '# slpkg update slpkg'.
-In each slpkg upgrade should track the configuration files in the file '/etc/slpkg' for new updates.
+In each slpkg upgrade should track the configuration files in the folder '/etc/slpkg' for changes.

 Slackware Current